 “Don… I think I can fix it!”

 With that, Markey-Mark lay on his back for untold hours, wrenches clinking and clanking, an occasional “OUCH” and “DAMN” ringing out intermittently.
 In the end, he fired up the beast, which sprang to life with a groaning roar, the sound of near unbridled POWER.
 Donnie was pleased as punch.
-Markey-Mark collapsed in some blankets for an undisturbed snooze.
+Markey-Mark collapsed into some blankets for an undisturbed snooze.

 “He’s going to ride back in with us from here out.
 We’re doing a convoy assault in the morning.
 Let’s put him on one of the guns to give him some hooah time; get him away from wrench spinning for a while.
 We’ll make sure he gets to rest.
 Plus, if we break down… well, you know… win-win.”